 Borneo - Year 9 and 10 students have the opportunity to take part in this hiking adventure, providing an outreach opportunity, serving in local communities.
 This 15-day trip is offered every second year, dependent upon numbers.

-Italy - Middle and Senior school students have the opportunity to take part in this international, cultural experience.
+Italy - Middle and Senior School students have the opportunity to take part in this international, cultural experience.
 This 10-day trip is offered every second year, dependent upon numbers.

-Japan - Middle and Senior school students have the opportunity to take part in this international, cultural experience.
+Japan - Middle and Senior School students have the opportunity to take part in this international, cultural experience.
 This 10-day trip is offered every second year, dependent upon numbers.

 New Zealand Ski Experience - Year 11 and 12 students have the opportunity to take part in this trans-Tasman experience.
 This 10-day trip is offered every second year.

-Rosies - Friends on the Street Project - This is a not-for-profit organization that provides acceptance and friendship to people who are homeless or at risk of homelessness.
-Peace Senior students help out regularly by providing ongoing support to the project and going out with the van to serve meals for the homeless.
+Rosies - Friends on the Street Project - This is a not-for-profit organisation that provides acceptance and friendship to people who are homeless or at risk of homelessness.
+Peace Senior students help out regularly by providing ongoing support to the Project and going out with the van to serve meals for the homeless.
 The aim is for students to develop empathy and appreciation for the plight of others and learn genuine care, demonstrated through the act of conversation and service.

 This dedicated group of students work to make a difference in the lives of others through generously giving their time to serve.

-In the past, the Service Group has hosted games and activities for Junior school students, including helping them with homework during lunch breaks.
-They have coordinated events to raise awareness and funds for refugees and countries in need; made and sold 1,000 pancakes for a school that was damaged in floods; organized a 'bring a flower day' for a staff member undergoing medical treatment; as well as a host of other events.
+In the past, the Service Group has hosted games and activities for Junior School students, including helping them with homework during lunch breaks.
+They have coordinated events to raise awareness and funds for refugees and countries in need; made and sold 1,000 pancakes for a school that was damaged in floods; organised a 'bring a flower day' for a staff member undergoing medical treatment; as well as a host of other events.

 Calanna Junior Speaking Contest - An opportunity for young people to practice their public speaking skills, delivering a three-minute speech to a friendly audience of family, friends and teachers.
 This particular competition has been a popular one amongst Peace students.

-Languages - Middle and Senior school students compete against other schools in Italian and Japanese speaking competitions.
+Languages - Middle and Senior School students compete against other schools in Italian and Japanese speaking competitions.
 Languages studied at Peace include: